Local Accountability System

 Overview

-House Bill (HB) 22 (85th Texas Legislature, Regular Session, 2017) established the Local Accountability System (LAS) to allow districts and open-enrollment charter schools to develop local accountability system plans for their campuses.
+House Bill (HB) 22, passed by the 85th Texas Legislature in 2017, established the Local Accountability System (LAS) to allow districts and open-enrollment charter schools to develop local accountability system plans for their campuses.

 Creating a local accountability plan is an optional, first-of-its-kind initiative.
 Texas is the first state in the nation to encourage districts to choose locally determined measures to be included in a campus’ official state accountability rating.